-Pennsylvania Highlands Community College grants admission to individuals who have successfully earned a high school diploma or a General Educational Development (GED) equivalency and who the College considers eligible to benefit academically from admission.
+Pennsylvania Highlands Community College grants admission to individuals who have successfully earned a high school diploma, General Educational Development (GED) equivalency, or the HiSet Exam and who the College considers eligible to benefit academically from admission.
 Individuals age eighteen or older who have not earned a high school diploma or GED equivalency may be admitted to the College if they are able to demonstrate their ability to benefit from a college experience.
-Certain academic majors may have additional admissions requirements which must be fulfilled in order for an individual to matriculate to pursue a specific degree, diploma, or certificate.
+Certain academic majors may have additional admissions requirements that must be fulfilled in order for an individual to matriculate to pursue a specific degree, diploma, or certificate.

-Prospective students who have not earned a high school diploma or GED equivalency may be eligible to apply for a Commonwealth Secondary School Diploma through the Pennsylvania Department of Education following the completion of thirty (30) credits.
+Prospective students who have not earned a high school diploma, GED equivalency, or HiSet Exam may be eligible to apply for a Commonwealth Secondary School Diploma through the Pennsylvania Department of Education following the completion of thirty (30) credits.